-The tail end of phase 3 finally started diversifying the heroes, but aside from Black Panther, Marvel characters have generally gone unexplored on screen.
-Expansion into television seemed to be the perfect opportunity to probe their deep roster of heroes.
+The tail end of phase 3 finally started diversifying the heroes, but aside from Black Panther, the internality of Marvel characters has generally gone unexplored on screen.
+Expansion into television seemed to be the perfect opportunity to probe into the minds of their deep roster of heroes.
 Longer runtimes open the door to more intimate storytelling.
 After the well-intentioned stumble of WandaVision, Falcon and the Winter Soldier finally delivers on that promise.

-Picking up where Avengers Endgame left off, Falcon and the Winter Soldier picks up with Captain America’s decision do entrust Sam Wilson (Anthony Mackie) with his shield.
+Picking up where Avengers Endgame left off, Falcon and the Winter Soldier begins with Captain America’s decision do entrust Sam Wilson (Anthony Mackie) with his shield.
 The series makes clear very quickly that it is more interested in its titular heroes than the battles they engage.
 After opening on a dynamically staged arial fight, Sam spends the first episode dueling more internal and systemic threats.
-He applies for a bank loan, only to find that his status as an Avenger has stripped him of anonymity but not granted any goodwill in return.
+He applies for a bank loan, only to find that his status as an Avenger has stripped away his privacy and anonymity but not granted any goodwill in return.
 From the very start this series centers the entanglement of race, identity and symbolism in a way that Marvel has never been willing to touch before.

-Even beyond the characters Falcon and the Winter Soldier undermines so much of the Marvel ethos.
+Even beyond the characters Falcon and the Winter Soldier undermines so much of what we have come to know about the Marvel ethos.
 It wasn’t so long ago that the US Air Force was using Captain Marvel as a recruiting tool and now a prominent MCU series is willing to portray Captain America — historically a symbol of American militarism and a literal proxy for the military in this show — as a bloodthirsty murderer.
-Just try to imagine any prior point in the last decade plus where Marvel would have been willing to even reference a character as overtly critical of the United States as Isiah Bradley (Carl Lumbly) , let alone give him a searing speech about American racism.
+Just try to imagine any prior point in the last decade plus where Marvel would have been willing to even imply overt criticism of the United States by one of its characters as Isiah Bradley (Carl Lumbly) does, let alone give him a searing speech about American racism.

 In fact, Falcon and the Winter Soldier is so confident in its ideas that it almost feels out of place for characters that have appeared in multiple prior films.
 That isn’t even a knock on the show, it’s an indictment of everything preceding it.
 Of course Sam, a Black man in America, has contemplated his obligation to a country that has never seen him as equal.
 What a shame that it took eight Marvel appearances before even hinting at that.
 Perhaps doing the absolute basics of character building and thematic exploration shouldn’t be extolled, but for the MCU it’s revolutionary.